llpeterson/internetworking/routing.md

 curves in [Figure 9](#metric) were arrived at by a great deal of trial and error, and they were carefully tuned to provide good performance.

-We end our discussion of routing metrics with a dose of reality.
-In the majority of real-world network deployments at the time of writing, metrics change rarely if at all and only under the control of a network administrator, not automatically as was described above.
+Despite all these improvements, it turns out that in the majority of real-world network deployments, metrics change rarely if at all and only under the control of a network administrator, not automatically as was described above.
 The reason for this is partly that conventional wisdom now holds that dynamically changing metrics are too unstable, even though this probably need not be true.
 Perhaps more significantly, many networks today lack the great disparity of link speeds and latencies that prevailed in the ARPANET.
 Thus, static metrics are the norm.
 One common approach to setting metrics is to use a constant multiplied by (1/link_bandwidth).

+So why do we still tell the story about a decades old algorithm that's no longer used?
+Because it perfectly illustrates two valuable lessons.
+The first is that computer systems are often *designed iteratively, based on experience.* We seldom get it right the first time, so it's important to deploy a simple solution sooner rather than later, and expect to improve it over time.
+Staying stuck in the design phase indefinitely is usually not the best approach.
+The second is the well-know KISS principle: *Keep it Simple, Stupid.* When building a complex system, less is often more.
+Opportunities to invent sophisticated optimizations are plentiful, and it's a tempting challenge to tackle.
+But while such optimations sometimes have short-term value, it is shocking how often a simple approach proves best over time.
+This is because when a system has many moving parts, as the Internet most certainly does, keeping each part as simple as possible is usually the best bet.